MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/enable-always-offline.md

 ---
+title: Enable Always Offline mode for faster access to files
+description: How to use the Always Offline mode of Offline Files to provide faster access to cached files and redirected folders. ms.prod: windows-server-threshold ms.topic: article
+author: JasonGerend
+ms.author: jgerend
+ms.technology: storage
+ms.date: 4/5/18
+ms.localizationpriority: low
 ---
-# Enable the Always Offline Mode to Provide Faster Access to Files
+# Enable Always Offline mode for faster access to files

-Applies To: Windows 10, Windows 8, Windows 8.1, Windows Server 2012, Windows Server 2012 R2
+>Applies to: Windows 10, Windows 8, Windows 8.1, Windows Server 2012, Windows Server 2012 R2, and Windows Server 2016.

 This document describes how to use the Always Offline mode of Offline Files to provide faster access to cached files and redirected folders.
 Always Offline also provides lower bandwidth usage because users are always working offline, even when they are connected through a high-speed network connection.